 I have this blog — sometimes more attended to, sometimes less — and I’m at least a little active on many social media channels: Facebook, Pinterest, Instagram, LinkedIn, Twitter, and YouTube, among others, all linked here.

-On some of these channels, especially on Facebook and to a lesser extent on the blog, my son Nicholas gets a goodly amount of attention and an awful lot of photographs.
+On some of these channels, especially on Facebook and to a lesser extent on the blog, my son Nicholas is represented by a fair amount of attention and a whole lot of photographs.

 A very kind Facebook friend wrote about Nicholas this past week: “I guess he just takes a good picture every time!”